-Part-time employees get paid overtime when they work:
+Part-time employees get paid overtime rates when they work:

 - more than the usual daily hours for full-time employees in their workplace.